Sunrise to Sunset

 Giant sea fans gleam in the midday sun.
 Home to a myriad of little creatures, sea fans are fragile and can be damaged or killed easily by misplaced fins, a gauge, or by mistakenly leaning a camera or strobe into it.
 But if buoyancy is good, the approach made carefully, and attention paid to make sure the fan isn’t disturbed when the diver moves backwards, numerous marine life treats can be found living within the fan’s branches.

 With expert capabilities of mimicking their host (such as crinoids, sea grass, algae, sponges, or gorgonians), it takes a sharp eye to spot a spectacular ghost pipefish.
-Allan’s private dive guide, having a keen eye for subjects on the photographer’s wish list, spotted this pair – yes, there are two ghost pipefish in this image.
-Fishes best at camouflage generally tend to rely on their appearance – sometimes entirely – for defense.
+Allan’s private dive guide, having a keen eye for subjects on the photographer’s wish list, spotted this pair – and yes, there are two ghost pipefish in this image.
+Fishes best at camouflage generally tend to rely on their appearance, sometimes entirely, for defense.
 They mainly stay in one area, where they can blend with the background and go unnoticed.
 Most will remain as still as possible, trying to disappear in their camouflage.
 The big challenge is finding them!

 Just as some people must sleep with nets to ward off mosquitos, parrotfish spin mucus cocoons before slumber to keep away biting parasites.
 The parrotfish secretes mucus from its mouth, which is used to create a gooey, protective cocoon enveloping the fish, and presumably hiding its scent from potential predators.
 This mucus envelope may also act as an early warning system, allowing the parrotfish to flee when it detects predators, such as moray eels, that attempt to disturb the protective membrane.